 And Bill requested Bob the Builder to adorn his stocking holder.
 Yes, the turns-19-years-old-today-boy wanted Bob the Builder.
 Happy Birthday Bill!
 Bob the Builder was his favorite cartoon character growing up.
 This Bob the Builder is actually a Christmas ornament I found on eBay.
 There are similar ones here.

-While everyone is free to question our sanity when it comes to Christmas decorating, just remember we’re having fun with it and one day my kids will look back and remember just how cool it was that they had horse and Bob the Builder stocking holders, while their hip parents sported Barbie and G.I.
+While everyone is free to question our sanity when it comes to Christmas decorating, just remember we’re having fun with it and one day my kid will look back and remember just how cool it was that they had horse and Bob the Builder DIY Christmas stocking holders, while their hip parents sported Barbie and G.I.
 Joe. 😉

-What will you top your stocking holders with?
+What will you top your homemade stocking holders with?